bbrotsos/data-standards/README.md

-# This is a test site and shouldn't be used for anything.
+# This is a test site.

 # Welcome to the ACRSI Data Standards and Collaboration Page